AdaCore/spark2014/lrm/source/declarations-and-types.rst

-  * a record type or type extension each of whose component_declarations either includes a default_value or has a type which defines full default initialization and, in the case of a type extension, is an extension of a type which defines default initialization; or
+  * a record type or type extension each of whose component_declarations either includes a default_value or has a type which defines full default initialization and, in the case of a type extension, is an extension of a type which defines default initialization.

-  * a private type which lacks unknown discriminants.
+    [The enforcement of this rule requires looking at the ``full_type_declaration`` of a ``private_type`` declaration to determine whether the private type has a default initialization.
+A future version of
+    |SPARK| may introduce extra features to avoid having to do this.]

 [The discriminants of a discriminated type play no role in determining whether the type defines full default initialization.]

-[A rule is given later in this document requiring that the full view of a private type which lacks unknown discriminants shall define full default initialization.
-That makes possible the above definition for a private type (which does not refer to the type's full view).]

 Types and Subtypes